 Unpaid child support is a serious problems for many families where the child support may be the difference between keeping food on the table or lights on in the home.
-Enforcing child support in court can be a challenge when the child support obligor hides money and assets, dodges the process server, or truly does not have the income stream to pay child support.
-There are a wide range of remedies available under the Texas Family Law to enforce child support and recover unpaid child support from financial assets of the obligor.
-Two of those remedies are child support liens and qualified domestic relations orders (QDRO) which are different types of methods to grab existing financial assets to pay unpaid child support.
+Enforcing child support in court can be a challenge when the child support obligor hides money, dodges process servers, or does not have the income stream to pay child support.
+There are a wide range of remedies available under the Texas Family Code to enforce child support orders and recover unpaid child support.
+Two of those remedies are child support liens and qualified domestic relations orders (QDRO) which are different methods to obtain existing financial assets and income streams to pay current or past due child support.
 These two remedies are similar but differ on key aspects.
 Today’s post will discuss the two remedies and how they can help recover unpaid child support.

 Child Support Liens under the Texas Family Code